AamerShareef/Spy-Bot/README.md

 - Connect a NMEA USB GPS device for retrieving geographical coordinates .
 (I have tested and used GlobSAT bu353, which is connected to tty0 by defualt.
 Change this value in gpstest.py if needed)
 - Connect a suitable wireless card (Tp-Link/ALFA) to the Spybot which supports monitor-mode.
 - Ensure the Spy-Bot has a internet connection at boot (Example: Like a 3g connnection. you need to preconfigure it if you are deploying the SpyBot remotely)

-REFER WIKI FOR MORE DETAILS & SETTING UP.
+REFER WIKI PAGE FOR MORE DETAILS & SETTING UP.

-#Usage
+# Usage
 1. The Spybotmain.py is responsible for performing the wireless pentest objectives.
 It can be run on a remote command and control center, or on the Spybot.
 Make the spybotmain.py as an executable and run with root privilages.